 The postholder since 2013 has been Mr R Carswell RBV.

-Due partly to its location on the ground floor of Legislative Buildings, the Chamber and Information Service (CIS) deals with a wide range of enquiries as the first point of contact for the general public and Government Departments.
+Located on the ground floor of Legislative Buildings, the Chamber and Information Service (CIS) deals with a wide range of enquiries as the first point of contact for the general public and Government Departments.
 It is contactable either directly at the public counter or by telephone and email.

-The clerical responsibilities of the team include:
+The responsibilities of the team include:

 the preparation and publication of Order Papers, Question Papers, and the Votes and Proceedings of Tynwald and the Branches;